mamckee/openssl/README.md

 In another terminal window, you can run a TLS client requesting one of the supported key-exchanges (`<KEX>` = one of the quantum-safe or hybrid key exchange algorithms listed in the [Supported Algorithms section above](#key-exchange):

 	apps/openssl s_client -groups <KEX> -CAfile <SIG>_CA.crt

-#### CMS demo

-OpenSSL has facilities to perform signing operations pursuant to [RFC 5652](https://datatracker.ietf.org/doc/rfc5652).
-This fork can be used to perform such operations with quantum-safe algorithms.

-Building on the artifacts created in the TLS setup above (CA and server certificate creation using a specific (quantum-safe) `<SIG>` algorithm), the following command can be used to generate a (quantum-safe) signed file from some input file:

-	apps/openssl cms -in inputfile -sign -signer <SIG>_srv.crt -inkey <SIG>_srv.key -nodetach -outform pem -binary -out signedfile.cms

-This command can be used to verify (and extract the contents) of the CMS file resultant from the command above:

-	apps/openssl cms -verify -CAfile <SIG>_CA.crt -inform pem -in signedfile.cms -crlfeol -out signeddatafile

-The contents of `inputfile` and the resultant `signeddatafile` should be the same.

-Also supported are general signing operations using the standard [OpenSSL dgst](https://www.openssl.org/docs/man1.1.1/man1/dgst.html) commands using QSC public/private keys of [any of the supported signature algorithms](#authentication).
-Example command using the same file notation used above:

-        echo TestDataToSign | apps/openssl dgst -sha256 -sign <SIG>_srv.key -out signature

 #### Performance testing